Ranking

 Quatro Cheese - Divine condescension of food.
 This is S-Tier.
 Doesn’t get better than this.
 Also can be divisive among people who are not cheese lovers.
 They’re wrong in their judgement.

 - Cheese - It’s not Quatro Cheese.
-I put this here so you wouldn’t get it on accident instead of the real stuff.
+I put this here so you wouldn’t get it by accident instead of the real stuff.

 -